saccuz/week-start-modifier/README.md

-# week-start-modifier
+# Week Start Modifier
-Another gnome-shell extension to set the first day of the week
+Another gnome-shell extension to set the first day of the week.
+Compatible only with Gnome 45